 Scattergunners don't have any rules to make them more interesting.
 They're simply an extra body with a different gun.
 If you're feeling cheap and don't want a maximum unit, a Scatter Gunner or two is a good way to bulk out a minimum unit while saving a few points to include whichever solo you really want.

 Thoughts on adding the CA

 As if Cygnar needed more ways to massacre infantry - but the CA is very very good at that, especially combined with the Scattergunners.
-Reposition's great on a stealth unit - and if you're expecting a lot of enemies then quick work with rifles, grenades, and scatter guns can create a hell of a mess in the enemy's back line.
+Reposition's great on a stealth unit - and if you're expecting a lot of enemies then quick work with rifles or scatter guns can create a hell of a mess in the enemy's back line.
 But they do very little to tougher enemies.

 Combos & Synergies